apache/arrow/docs/source/python/integration/dataset.rst

 checking for specific classes.

-There are two general patterns for consuming PyArrow datasets: reading a single stream or reading a stream per fragment.
+There are two general patterns for consuming PyArrow datasets: reading a single stream or creating a scan task per fragment.

-If you have a streaming execution model, you can recieve a single stream of data by calling ``dataset.scanner(filter=..., columns=...).to_reader()``.
+If you have a streaming execution model, you can receive a single stream of data by calling ``dataset.scanner(filter=..., columns=...).to_reader()``.
 This will return a RecordBatchReader, which can be exported over the :ref:`C Stream Interface <c-stream-interface>`.
 The record batches yield from the stream can then be passed to worker threads for parallelism.

-If you are using a partition-based or distributed model, you can split the dataset into fragments and then distribute those fragments into tasks that create their own scanners and readers.
-In this case, the code looks more
+If you are using a task-based model, you can split the dataset into fragments and then distribute those fragments into tasks that create their own scanners and readers.
+In this case, the code looks more like:
-like:

 .. code-block:: python